29 Nov Spiritual Wellness

-Humans consist of body, mind and soul.
-When one area of your life is out of balance the other areas are effected.
+Humans consist of body, mind, and soul.
+When one area of your life is out of balance the other areas are affected.
 Many people place a heavy emphasis on their physical or emotional health but neglect the soul.

 The 13-Cs’ of spiritual wellness:

 Developing the ability to have your own ‘big picture’ of the universe; a fairly complete understanding of ultimate reality, and a sense of meaning in life.

 Your moment-to-moment state of awareness.
 Your ability to see clearly what is happening both outside and inside of you, without emotional or rational distractions.